Harshavamsi2003/Karpexa/README.md

 ## Accessibility

-Skip link, semantic landmarks, keyboard-navigable menus with `aria-expanded`, focus-visible rings, labelled form fields, `aria-hidden` on decorative layers, and a colour palette checked for contrast on both light and dark surfaces.
+Skip link, semantic landmarks, keyboard-navigable menus with `aria-expanded`, focus-visible rings, labelled form fields, `aria-hidden` on decorative layers, and a colour palette checked for contrast on both light and dark surfaces...

 ---